Request Information

 Pathway Program

-Pathway is a program designed to empower students by providing support systems both in and out of the classroom.
-Cornerstone University does this by offering classes with low student-to-professor ratios, equipping students to earn an associate degree after two years in the program and by designing an individual roadmap for each student to persevere to completion of their bachelor’s degree.
+Pathway is designed to empower students by providing support systems both in and out of the classroom.
+Cornerstone does this by offering classes with low student-to-professor ratios, equipping students to earn their degree with assistance from the academic support structure of Pathway.
+Individual roadmaps for each Pathway student help guide them to the completion of their bachelor’s degree.

 Program Overview